babylonhealth/ios-playbook/Cookbook/Technical-Documents/DangerRules.md

 Note that this rule can have false positives in rare cases.
 Especially if you use constructs like `obj.map(Self.whenBlah)`, it doesn't detect `whenBlah` as a method call because it is encapsulated inside a `map`.
 This is why this rule is only a warning.

 (It still detects `Feedbacks` called conditionally though – like `if (cond) { feedbacks += Self.whenBlah() }` – and should still catch the most common cases of forgetting to add a newly-created `Feedback` to the state machine)

+## Check HealthKit configuration consistency

+> * Declared in: `danger-ci/healthkit.rb`
+> * Function: `check_healthkit`
+> * Type: 🚫 failure

+When configuring HealthKit on a target, either to enable it on a given app flavor or to disable it if we decide to remove the feature for a flavor or for a new target we cloned from an existing one, we need to configure it in multiple places in the project and target, and ensure those configurations are consistent.

+If there are some inconsistencies in the way HealthKit is configured in the different places in a target, we will likely get rejected by Apple when submitting on the AppStore, especially because we could think that we disabled it but Apple will still find traces of it, or we enabled it but forgot to turn some flags on affecting some `#if` in our Swift code depending on it.
+This is why this rule exists, to ensure everything is consistent and we don't get rejected last minute for HealthKit configuration issues.

+Every time the `Babylon.xcodeproj` file is modified, this rule will iterate on each target and each build config (Debug/Release) and for each will check the following places for the HealthKit setup:

+* Is HealthKit enabled in the Entitlements files?
+* Are the 2 keys `NSHealthShareUsageDescription` and `NSHealthUpdateUsageDescription` both set in Info.plist?
+* Is `HEALTHKIT_INTEGRATION_AVAILABLE` flag turned on in Build Settings under `SWIFT_ACTIVE_COMPILATION_CONDITIONS`?
+* Is `HealthKit.framework` linked with the target?
+* Is `BabylonHealthKitIntegrationSDK.framework` linked with target?

+If the answer to these questions for a given target and build configuration are not all the same (not all `true` nor all `false`), this means that there is an inconsistency in the HealthKit setup for this target and build config.
+In that case, for each target+config, the rule will report a failure, and also add a markdown table listing the state of the HealthKit setup (✅/❌) for each of those 5 setup places for that target+config.

+> See also [this documentation in our private repo](https://github.com/babylonhealth/babylon-ios/blob/develop/Documentation/importing-healthkit/HowToCorrectlySetHealthKitPermissionsInAnAppWhenEnablingHKFunctionality.md) to learn how to configure HealthKit in our projects.

 ## swiftlint